 Melba (The Journal of Machine Learning for Biomedical Imaging) invites the submission of previously unpublished journal-length papers that report research developments at the interface of machine learning and biomedical imaging.
 Papers focusing on innovative methods and/or novel biomedical applications are strongly encouraged to be submitted.Topics of interest include:

-Overall, Melba aims to publish high-quality research contributions that add value and move science forward, including negative results that can be generalized from.
+Overall, Melba aims to publish high-quality research contributions that add value and move science forward through new insights and perspectives, including negative results that can be generalized from.
 Melba encourages authors to share and support their code and data, with an emphasis on replicability.

 Manuscripts must communicate their ideas and findings in the English language, in a concise and complete manner.
 Therefore papers should be carefully proofread and polished by authors.
 If these criteria are not met, this can be grounds for rejecting the paper without a review.